Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 16.

-A few links to videos showing how to color plans in Photoshop:
+Several links to videos that show how to color plans in Photoshop:

-Of course, those who do not know Photoshop at all will not understand anything at all, if they know only the basics, they will understand, but not everything.
+Of course, someone who doesn’t know Photoshop at all won’t understand anything at all; if they only know the basics, they’ll understand, but not everything.
 But those who know the program more or less confidently will be able to learn something for themselves.
-Well, for those who do not yet know Photoshop or are just taking their first steps, videos can serve as an impetus to deal with some new tricks, if the topic is relevant.
+Well, for those who don’t know Photoshop yet or are just taking their first steps, the videos can serve as an impetus to figure out some new techniques, if the topic is relevant.

-In these videos, the result, of course, turned out to be quite primitive, but the principle itself and the methods of work are important here.
+In these videos, the result, of course, is quite primitive, but the principle and working methods are important here.

-Advice for those who draw: if you are going to paint the furniture plan in Photoshop, make it as clean as possible from any additional lines: do not put dimensions, extensions, etc. on it.
-BUT- even if you are not going to paint anything, but leave the furnishing plan as usual, a tip - make one furnishing plan for the presentation clean, without any dimensions, etc., do not regret one extra sheet.
-It is much easier for the client to perceive and evaluate the layout and furniture, if he does not need to peer into the heap of lines and numbers, trying to understand what is where.
-And it's just nicer to look at such a plan.
-I did not immediately come to this, but now I am making 3 plans with furniture: 1 - clean, without everything superfluous; 2 - with dimensions-dimensions of furniture; 3 - with ergonomic dimensions.
-I can combine 2 and 3 if there are not many dimension lines, but I definitely do a clean one and I advise everyone now.
+Advice for those who draw: if you are going to color the furniture plan in Photoshop, make it as clean as possible from any additional lines: do not put dimensions, callouts, etc. on it.
+BUT- even if you are not going to color anything, but leave the furniture plan as usual, advice - make one clean furniture plan for the presentation, without any dimensions, etc., do not spare one extra sheet.
+It is much easier for the client to perceive and evaluate the layout and furnishings if he does not have to peer into a jumble of lines and numbers, trying to understand what goes where.
+And it’s just more pleasant to look at such a plan.
+I didn’t come to this right away, but now I’m making 3 plans with furniture: 1 - clean, without anything unnecessary; 2 - with the dimensions of the furniture; 3 - with ergonomic dimensions.
+I can combine 2 and 3 if there are not many dimensional lines, but I definitely do a clean one and now recommend it to everyone.

-Question for non-designer readers: As a hypothetical client, would you prefer to be given a furnishing plan in the form of a simple drawing or painted in some way?
-Which option would be more pleasing to the eye and clearer to you (and do "prettier" and "clearer" match)?
-If painted, then which one - bright, multi-colored?
-Or more restrained, with few colors and effects?
+Question for non-designer readers: Would you, as a hypothetical client, prefer to be given a furnishing plan for review in the form of a regular drawing or colored in some way?
+Which option would be more pleasing to the eye and more understandable to you (and do “more pleasant” and “more understandable” coincide)?
+If painted, what kind - bright, multi-colored?
+Or more subdued, with few colors and effects?
 Of those in the pictures, which one would you personally prefer?
 Or which one is absolutely not?

-The mantra of today's existence: "the more you share, the more you receive."
-In part, this is why sites on the Internet appear every day in an unimaginable number, with different designs and on different topics.
+The mantra of today's existence is: “the more you share, the more you receive.”
+This is partly why websites appear on the Internet every day in unimaginable numbers, with different designs and on different topics.
 And the field of architecture does not stand aside.
-You may be wondering what is special about the design of architectural websites?
-Oddly enough, but a lot, and if only because these sites attract users to the activities of the company / person.
+You might be wondering what's so special about architectural website design?
+Oddly enough, but a lot, and if only because these sites attract users to the activities of the company/person.

-However, there are a number of misconceptions regarding architectural web design.
-Many webmasters, as well as the architects themselves, believe that such “creative” work should be presented on the Internet in its original form, unique and unusual.
-At the same time, if you look at the abundance of different thematic sites, then they are created by very, very close in appearance to the most common.
+However, there are a number of misconceptions about architectural web design.
+Many webmasters, like the architect clients themselves, believe that such “creative” work should be presented on the Internet in an original form, unique and unusual.
+At the same time, if you look at the abundance of different thematic sites, they are created very, very close in appearance to the most common ones.
 Actually, it cannot be otherwise.

 Esoteric navigation

 The very first mistake and misconception of the masters is a creative approach to navigation.
-Sometimes even leading architects have websites where navigation is outrageously incomprehensible.
-It seems that if they design in reality the same way, then woe to those buildings that will be created.
-For example, a project Illinois State College of Architecture.
-A serious and respected institution, but reading the site fluently and understanding where to click right away is difficult.
+Sometimes even leading architects have websites whose navigation is frustratingly incomprehensible.
+It seems that if they actually design the same way, then woe to the buildings that will be created.
+For example, project Illinois College of Architecture.
+It’s a serious and respected institution, but it’s a bit difficult to read the website quickly and understand where to click right away.

-And here is a selection html inspiration ready to please with a variety of architectural projects that look unusual and are quite modern.
+Here's a selection htmlinspiration I am ready to please you with a variety of architectural projects that look unusual and are created quite modern.

-Returning to navigation, we note that among architects for some reason there was an opinion that using “mystical” navigation is cool!
-This is when there is a lot of text and pictures on the site, and only if the user moves the mouse cursor to them, they change and represent a link.
-That's just users do not always let down and not looking for these same links.
-It may work once, but then visitors will leave, because the target audience architectural sites is different.
-They come to such a site for work, for business, for orders, for the possibility of construction, and not for long-term enjoyment of beautiful hover effects.
+Returning to navigation, we note that for some reason there is an opinion among architects that using “mystical” navigation is cool!
+This is when the site has a lot of text and pictures, and only if the user moves the mouse cursor over them do they change and become a link.
+But users don’t always fail and look for these very links in the wrong way.
+It may work once, but then visitors will leave because the target audience architectural sites is different.
+They come to such a site for work, for business, for orders, for the opportunity to conduct construction, and not for long-term enjoyment of beautiful Hover effects.
 As an example, the site snohetta.
-It looks nice, but on PC you won't know what it's about until you hover over the photo.
+It looks beautiful, but on a PC, until you move the cursor to the photo, you won’t know what it’s about.

 Flash sites

 In order to create esoterically beautiful websites with big amount effects and animation, many web designers resort to using flash.
-Yes, even 10 years ago, sites on it were popular and appeared like mushrooms after rain.
-But now flash can replace other engines and technologies.
-Moreover, Google indexes such sites poorly, and this is already a sign that the project on the Internet will not find its target audience.
+Yes, 10 years ago sites on it were popular and appeared like mushrooms after rain.
+But now flash can be replaced by other engines and technologies.
+Moreover, Google indexes such sites poorly, and this is a sign that the project on the Internet will not find its target audience.

 SingleURL

-Architecture is a very specific area, narrow even, so to speak.
-Therefore, trying to keep up with the "know-how" is not always necessary.
+Architecture is a very specific area, even narrow, so to speak.
+Therefore, trying to keep up with the “know-how” is not always necessary.
 It's even bad.
-Even if the customer wants to post a huge number of photos of buildings or structures designed by him, the webmaster's task is to select both descriptions and the correct number of them on the page - so that all this does not turn the site into a mess.
+Even if the customer wants to post a huge number of photographs of buildings or structures designed by him, the webmaster’s task is to select both descriptions and the correct number of them on the page - so that all this does not turn the site into mush.

 Of course, you need to remember to constantly update the content at least once every two weeks.
-Successful sites provide value to the audience on a regular basis and are something of a media stream.
+Successful sites provide value to audiences on a regular basis and provide something of a media flow.
 Accordingly, if the site is updated very rarely, then there will be no visitors.
-And you can update, for example, by replacing photos, adding new ones, changing the story about the object and presenting it as news.
+And you can update, for example, by replacing photographs, adding new ones, changing the story about an object and presenting it as news.

-You ask: Why would a designer need to know?
-Created a website and you're done.
-In part, yes, but when “drawing” the design, the master must prepare and draw the necessary blocks, pages, sections, icons, and so on in advance, which will be used to develop the site in the future.
+You ask: But why does a designer need to know this?
+Create a website and you're done.
+In part - yes, but when “drawing” the design, the master must prepare and draw in advance the necessary blocks, pages, sections, icons, etc., which will be used in the future for the development of the site.

-And here are some examples of interesting architectural sites that have separate blogs, news feeds, photo galleries, individual pages and plenty of special effects.
+And here are some examples of interesting architectural sites that have separate blogs, news feeds, photo galleries, individual pages and an abundance of special effects.
 At the same time, they look modern and not overloaded.
-Many of them were created a couple of years ago and are still known on the Internet, and do not seek to change the design, because it is beautiful.
-AGi Architects , Bjorken Architects , Case 3D , jamesmerrellarchitects , snohetta , haririandhariri , architecture .
+Many of them were created a couple of years ago and are still known on the Internet, and they do not strive to change the design, because it is beautiful.
+AGi Architects, Bjorken Architects, Case 3D, jamesmerrellarchitects, snohetta, haririandhariri, architecture.

 Photoshop and architecture